+- 11.1.
 The School must complete the same checks for contractors (and their employees) undertaking regulated activity at the School as it does for its own employees.
-The School requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the School before they can commence work at the School.

-Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete for its staff.
-Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School.

-The School will independently verify the identity of individuals supplied by contractors or an agency in accordance with section 4.1 above and requires the provision of the original DBS disclosure certificate before those individuals can commence work at the School.
+The School requires written confirmation from Chartwells, and any other contractor, that it has completed these checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School. - 11.2.
+Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete.
+Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School. - 11.3.
+The School will independently verify the identity (using photographic ID) of individuals supplied by contractors or an agency and will require a copy of the DBS disclosure certificate checked by the contractor or agency supplier before those individuals can start work at the School.

-6 Volunteers
+12. Volunteers

-The School will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of the School (the definition of regulated activity set out in section 4.3.2 above will be applied to all volunteers).

-The School will request an enhanced DBS disclosure without Children's Barred List information on all volunteers who do not undertake regulated activity.
-This is likely to be because their volunteering duties are subject to regular, day-to-day supervision by a fully checked member of staff or by a volunteer who the School has deemed appropriate to supervise and ensure the safety of those pupils in their care.

-Under no circumstances will the School permit an unchecked volunteer to have unsupervised contact with pupils.

-It is the School's policy that a new DBS certificate is required for volunteers who will engage in regulated activity but who have not been involved in any activities with the School for three consecutive months or more.
-Those volunteers who are likely to be involved in activities with the School on a regular basis may be required to sign up to the DBS update service as this permits the

-School to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates.
+- 12.1.
+The School will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of the School (the definition of regulated activity set out in section 7.3 above will be applied to all volunteers). - 12.2.
+The School will request an enhanced DBS disclosure without Children's Barred List information on all regular volunteers who do not undertake regulated activity.
+If a regular volunteer is not in regulated activity, this is likely to be because their volunteering duties are subject to regular, day to day supervision by a fully checked member of staff or by a volunteer who the School has deemed appropriate to supervise and ensure the safety of those pupils in their care. - 12.3.
+Under no circumstances will the School permit an unchecked volunteer to have unsupervised contact with pupils. - 12.4.
+It is the School's policy that, except in the case of current parents who volunteer (for whom a renewed check will be carried out every 3 years), a new DBS certificate is required for volunteers who will engage in regulated activity but who have not been involved in any activities with the School for three consecutive months or more.
+Those volunteers who are likely to be involved in activities with the School on a regular basis may be required to sign up to the DBS update service as this permits the School to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates. - 12.5.
 In addition the School will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
-This may include (but is not limited to the following):

-- formal or informal information provided by staff, parents and other volunteers; - character references from the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.
+This may include (but is not limited to the following): - formal or informal information provided by staff, parents and other volunteers; - character references from the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.

-7 Visiting Speakers and the Prevent Duty
+13. Visiting speakers and the Prevent Duty